Applied Educational Neuroscience Certificate

-This certification specifically addresses the research, the application of the research in the areas of brain development, adversity and how emotional social and cognitive development are disrupted by these adversities and trauma.
-We will also deeply explore the resiliency and the growth mindset of brain reparation and healing because of intentional connection and emotional protective factors that buffer an individual's experiences when adversity and trauma occur.
+This certification specifically addresses the research, the application of the research in the areas of brain and nervous system development, adversity and how emotional social and cognitive development are disrupted by these adversities and trauma.
+The AEN certification will also deeply explore the resiliency and the post traumatic growth mindset of brain reparation and healing because of intentional connection and emotional protective factors that buffer an individual's experiences when adversity and trauma occur.

-The first course meets ONLINE for one week in the summer and this is usually the last week in June.
+The first course meets ONLINE for one week in the summer and this is usually the third or last week in June.
 At this time, we are offering virtual learning for the entire certification so that educators, counselors, mental health practitioners, parents and any adult may access this critical content provided through Butler University.
 In this first summer intensive course we explore the research and begin applying the research in our schools, mental health practices and communities.
-The second course meets fall semester on Tuesday evenings and the spring practicum course meets on Tuesday evenings as well.
+The second course meets fall semester on Monday or Tuesday evenings and the spring practicum course meets on Monday or Tuesday evenings as well.
 In this final practicum course, graduate students will design a program, template, or capstone encapsulating this certification based on personal interests, passions, and vocation.

 Required Applied Educational Neuroscience Courses